effuniciak/ZaawansowanaEksploracjaDanych/README.md

 # ZaawansowanaEksploracjaDanych
-Project in R for my masters in Advanced Data Mining class at PUT
+Project in R for my masters.
+Advanced Data Mining class at PUT